 You will need to visit the Oxfordshire History Centre to look at the full catalogue in printed form.

-The collection contains the records for the Archdeaconry of Oxford and also for peculiar jurisdictions in Oxfordshire, Berkshire and Buckinghamshire.
+The collection contains the records for the Archdeaconry of Oxford, the Archdeaconry of Dorechester (created in 2014) and also for peculiar jurisdictions in Oxfordshire, Berkshire and Buckinghamshire.

 Wills and inventories

 Wills and related documents are held at the History Centre.
 All of them have been digitised, and are available online through the FindMyPast website.
 Access is by subscription and/or pay-per-view, but free online access is available at the History Centre.